- Free class - hacker101 course from HackerOne

 --primer_melody="[60]"

-5) Open Finder and choose go to folder and enter /tmp/magenta for the folder
+5) Open Finder and choose go to folder and enter /tmp/magenta for the folder6) Copy the midi files to somewhere like your desktop to save the files

 7) You can play the files in GarageBand or another music program like Ableton